meow-robot/PawGram/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Adding Metaconfig Flag

 ## Verification
-- [ ] I have verified this change does not trigger the outdated popup.
+- [ ] I have verified that this change does not negatively affect PawGram anyway.
-- [ ] I have tested this alongside the official app to ensure the clone package (`paw.instagram.android`) remains isolated.